SheetJS/js-crc32/README.md

     <script src="crc32.js"></script>

+The browser exposes a variable ADLER32

+When installed globally, npm installs a script `crc32` that computes the checksum for a specified file or standard input.

 The script will manipulate `module.exports` if available (e.g. in a CommonJS `require` context).
 This is not always desirable.
 To prevent the behavior, define `DO_NOT_EXPORT_CRC`